FAQs

 TO APPLY : Follow the instructions on the ‘Apply’ page, including downloading an Application Form linked on that page.
 Return the completed form to info@labaninternational.org; have your references send letters to this same address, and submit a one-time $100 Application Fee.

-After your application has been processed (within 4 days of receipt of your application and personal reference letters), return to this same page, and mail a check to LSSI, or utilize the Paypal button at the bottom of the page.
-You will see deadlines and fees for the Foundation Course and each Module there.
+After your application has been processed (within 4 days of receipt of your application and personal reference letters), return to this same page, and utilize the Paypal button at the bottom of the page.
+You will see deadlines and fees for each Module there.
 You will receive confirmation from Paypal that your payment has been made.

 In the event that I decide this training is not for me, do I get any portion of the payment back if I decide not to continue?

 We expect participants to have exposure to LMA and somatic work before they apply.
 When they have, they know enough about the material and the teaching approaches to generally safeguard against enrolling and then discovering they are not interested in completing a full session.
-If someone is ‘unsure’ about his/her level of interest in LMA and somatic work, it is best to have further exposure before embarking on enrollment.
-The Foundation Course also provides opportunity for clarifying and deepening your commitment to Movement Analysis and Somatic Practice, prior to continuing into Module One.
+If someone is ‘unsure’ about their level of interest in LMA and somatic work, it is best to have further exposure before embarking on enrollment.

 STRUCTURE OF THE PROGRAM